benbeiers/data-blog/content/post/putt-for-dough?/index.md

 ---
 ## Introduction

 Does the old saying, "drive for show, putt for dough" still hold true in professional golf?
 Bryson Dechambeau, a polarizing figure widely viewed as golf's "mad scientist", seems to disagree.
 He's decided to put on over fifty pounds of (mostly) muscle and is now driving the ball a record average of 344.4 yards in the 2021 season, outdriving all of his peers by over 13 yards.
 While his absurd diet (7 protein shakes a day?!) and body transformation are unique, they embody a larger trend in professional golf: PGA tour professionals are chasing distance like never before.
-Many debates have stemmed from this trend, many focused on limiting distance through equipment regulations.
+Debates have stemmed from this trend, many focused on limiting distance through equipment regulations.
 I've decided to tackle this question on distance with a regression-driven analysis on PGA tour data from 2010-2018.

 ## One key assumption about "Success"